• 4,000 firms

 5. Hungarian Service and Outsourcing Association (HOA)

-HOA was founded in 2004 by leading domestic and global corporations.
-It is situated in Hungary’s Infopark Budapest, the country’s premier business center.
+HOA was founded in 2004 by leading domestic and global firms.
+It sits in Infopark Budapest, the country’s premier business center.
+So it promotes sustainable, high-quality business services in Hungary.
+In addition, HOA signed a deal with the Hungarian Central Statistical Office (KSH) to map the service sector and share data.

 6. Healthcare Information Management Association of the Philippines (HIMAP)

-GSAJ is formerly known as the Business Process Industry Association of Jamaica.
-It is a non-profit organization representing the interests of Jamaica’s ICT and outsourcing industries.
+GSAJ was formerly the Business Process Industry Association of Jamaica.
+It is a non-profit that represents Jamaica’s ICT and outsourcing industries.
+With over 70 members, it pushes for better policies to boost competitiveness.
+As a result, it works to make Jamaica a leading English-speaking outsourcing destination.

-CCAP is the Philippines’ official industry body for the country’s call centers.
-Since its inception in 2001, the CCAP has guided the Philippines’ contact center industry.
-It has worked closely with the government to ensure a favorable business environment for the sector.
+CCAP is the official body for the country’s call centers.
+Since 2001, it has guided the Philippines’ contact center industry.
+So it works closely with the government to keep the sector healthy.
+In fact, its members represent more than 70% of the local call center industry.
+CCAP grows the talent pool through:

 • Skills training and certifications